How Much Food Do You Need for a Party? A Complete Planning Guide

 What if some guests are vegetarian or have dietary restrictions?

-Ask guests in advance (on the invitation).
-Plan 1-2 vegetarian main courses for every 5-6 vegetarian guests.
-For a buffet, ensure vegetarian options are equal in portion size to meat options so no one feels like they're getting less.
-It's easier to ask about diets when you send invitations than to scramble the day before.
+Ask when you send the invitations — it's much easier than scrambling the day before.
+Plan 1-2 vegetarian mains for every 5-6 vegetarian guests.
+At a buffet, make sure the vegetarian options are equal in portion size to the meat options so nobody feels like they got less.

 How do I handle a mixed menu (appetizers + main course + dessert)?

-This is a sit-down dinner party.
-Plan appetizers (2-3 pieces per person) before seated meal, then full protein + sides quantities, then dessert.
-The appetizers should be light—their purpose is to greet guests, not fill them up before dinner.
+That's a sit-down dinner party.
+Plan 2-3 light appetizer pieces per person before the meal, then full protein + sides quantities, then dessert.
+Keep the appetizers light — they're there to welcome people, not fill them up before dinner.

 Should I count children as full servings?

-No. Children typically eat 50-60% of adult portions.
-Count children as 0.5 people for quantity calculations, then adjust the portion size down (a 4-oz piece of chicken instead of 6 oz).
-Exceptions: teenagers eat like adults, so count them as 1 person.
+No. Kids typically eat 50-60% of adult portions.
+Count them as 0.5 people when you're calculating quantities, then scale the portion size down (think a 4-oz piece of chicken instead of 6 oz).
+Teenagers are the exception — they eat like adults, so count them as 1 person.

 What if I'm ordering from a restaurant or caterer instead of cooking?

-These same per-person quantities apply to catered food.
-Tell your caterer the guest count and event type, and they'll size quantities appropriately.
-Most caterers include 10-15% extra to account for variations.
+These same per-person quantities apply.
+Tell your caterer the guest count and event type and they'll handle the sizing.
+Most caterers already build in 10-15% extra to cover variation.

 How accurate do these quantities need to be?

 Not very.
 These are guidelines, not gospel.
-Being within 10% is fine.
-The bigger mistake is under-buying by 30% because you're trying to save money, or over-buying by 100% out of anxiety.
-Use these numbers as your baseline, then adjust up or down 10-15% based on your specific crowd.
+Within 10% is fine.
+The bigger mistake people make is under-buying by 30% to save money, or over-buying by 100% out of anxiety.
+Use these numbers as your baseline, then nudge up or down 10-15% based on who's coming.